udos86/ng-dynamic-forms/README.md

 </form>
 ```

-Finally you can determine wether the template is rendered before or after the actual form control by using the `align` property:
+Finally **you can determine whether the template is rendered before or after the actual form control** by using the `align` property:

 ```ts
 <form [formGroup]="formGroup">